1989 - Ph.D., University of Florida

 Teaching Goals and Interests

 I am an economist who has been on the Saint Anselm faculty since 2002.
-I teach the micro and macro introductory courses, intermediate macroeconomics, labor economics, statistics, and econometrics.
-In spring 2012, I'm looking forward to teaching a new course in environmental economics that was just added to the Saint Anselm curriculum.
+I teach the micro and macro introductory courses, international economics, labor economics, statistics, and econometrics.

-Econometrics, labor economics, and (I expect) environmental economics are my favorites, because the economic theory learned in the introductory classes is applied to real world topics that students and I are affected by and really interested in.
+Econometrics and labor economics are my favorites, because the economic theory learned in the introductory classes is applied to real world topics that students and I are affected by and really interested in.
 In econometrics, each student works on a project throughout the course where they collect data on any topic she or he is interested in and estimates the results to determine the answer to questions posed on that topic.

 In The Classroom